How to Hide NGINX Version

 Here, the –head sends the HEAD request for the mime headers, and the –mime_header displays the MIME header of the document along with its source.

-As we hide the Server header, we might notice the default error pages by NGINX still display the “Nginx” word.
+As we hide the Server header, we might notice the default error pages by Nginx still display the “Nginx” word.
+This can be solved by using a couple of methods.

 GetPageSpeed provisioned servers, and any similar servers performing monthly maintenance can hide the Server header for you.